Fall 2025 Course Schedule (Readings and Assignments)

 - Readings listed for a class session should be done BEFORE that session

-- You will have weekly quizzes on the readings, infinitely repeatable until the Sunday they are due.
+- You will have roughly weekly quizzes on the readings, infinitely repeatable until the Sunday they are due.
 You will take them at home via Brightspace (not here on the Commons).
 So: Expect a quiz due most Sundays, though they’re not listed here.

 - Check this schedule for every class, there may be updates!